UniOfGreenwich/elee1149-coursework--team-chlk/README.md

 </details>

 ## Usage
 Currently, Fairshare is a locally hosted product.
-To get started, follow the [Intallation instructions](#installation)
+To get started, follow the [Installation instructions](#installation)

 <a id="installation"></a>
 ## Installation